 - Have their first dose of a one-dose COVID vaccine regimen or their second dose of a two-dose COVID vaccine regimen by September 30, 2021. - Have a vaccine booster dose no later than March 1, 2022, or within 15 days of becoming eligible for a vaccine booster dose if not eligible for one by March 1, 2022.

 Workers who provide proof of COVID-19 infection after completion of their primary vaccination series may defer booster administration for up to 90 days from the date of first positive test or clinical diagnosis, which may extend the above deadlines.
-Workers with a deferral due to a proven COVID-19 infection must be in compliance no later than 15 days after the expiration of their deferral. - Below are the CDPH guidelines for vaccine booster dose eligibility as of February 22, 2022:
+Workers with a deferral due to a proven COVID-19 infection must be in compliance no later than 15 days after the expiration of their deferral.

+Below are the CDPH guidelines for vaccine booster dose eligibility as of September 17, 2022:

-Initial COVID-19 vaccine received: Get vaccine booster by: Which vaccine booster to receive: Moderna or Pfizer-BioNTech 6 months after 2 nd dose Any authorized vaccine, but Moderna or Pfizer- BioNTech preferred Johnson & Johnson [J&J] / Janssen 2 months after 1 st dose Any authorized vaccine, but Moderna or Pfizer- BioNTech preferred World Health Organization (WHO) emergency use listing vaccine 6 months after receiving all recommended primary doses Single booster dose of Pfizer-BioNTech COVID- 19 vaccine A mix and match series composed of any combination of FDA-approved, FDA- authorized, or WHO-EUL COVID-19 vaccines
+Initial COVID-19 vaccine received: Get vaccine booster by: Which vaccine booster to receive: Moderna or Pfizer-BioNTech At least 2 months and no more than 6 months after 2 nd dose Any authorized booster dose vaccine, but Moderna or Pfizer-BioNTech preferred Johnson & Johnson [J&J] / Janssen At least 2 months and no more than 6 months after 1 st dose Any authorized booster dose vaccine, but Moderna or Pfizer-BioNTech preferred World Health Organization (WHO) emergency use listing vaccine At least 2 months and no more than 6 months after receiving all recommended primary doses Single booster dose of Moderna or Pfizer- BioNTech COVID-19 vaccine A mix and match series composed of any combination of FDA-approved, FDA- authorized, or WHO-EUL COVID-19 vaccines